What is an Exoplanet?

 - The closest exoplanet is named Proxima Centauri b.

-- Astronomers are able to detect the distance of the exoplanet from its star by studying the time between transits.
+- Astronomers can detect the distance of the exoplanet from its star by studying the time between transits.
 This method of detection is called Doppler Spectroscopy.

 A) 1 alone is true